Li-JJ/Li-JJ.github.io/projects/project-2.md

   - Chrome
   - Extensions
   - Polymer
-summary: A chrome extention which was designed operate multi-tasks in one tab.
+summary: A chrome extention which was designed to operate multi-tasks in one tab.
+Aims to group websites with similar purpose together.
+WremiX makes accessing frequently used websites more comfortable and navigating a browser becomes less cluttered.
 ---

 <img class="ui huge centered rounded image" src="../images/Wremix_des.png">